mengzaiqiao/mengzaiqiao.github.io/content/authors/guanzhen/_index.md

 title: Guanzhen Chen

 # Full name (for SEO)
-first_name: Xinhao
+first_name: Guanzhen
-last_name: Yi
+last_name: Chen

 # Is this the primary user of the site?
 superuser: false

 # Role/position/tagline
-role: MSc student (2022.June - 2022.Sep)
+role: Research Intern (2022.June - 2022.Sep)

 user_groups:
-  - Past Members
+  - Past Lab Members

 # Organizations/Affiliations to show in About widget
 organizations: